THE MAN CALLED

 In 2001 Baz and his creative (and life) partner, Catherine “CM” Martin, created one of the most revolutionary moments in cinema history — the Australian film Moulin Rouge!
 In an instant the movie-musical was reborn, as our ears were immersed in a new style of mashing existing songs together to create new gems, whilst our eyes tried to keep up with the now-iconic flicks and zooms of Baz’s mind-blowing direction.

-Now, 20 years later, Moulin Rouge!
-The Musical will come home to play its Australian debut in Melbourne.
+Now, over 20 years later, Moulin Rouge!
+The Musical has come home to play its Australian debut in Melbourne.

 “Uncle Baz” and CM have been instrumental guides and supporters of the stage adaptation of their work.
 On the eve of the production’s Broadway debut, Baz penned the letter below for Broadway Direct, as he found himself in the unexpected position of watching his creation come to new life.